Aditya782004/hybrid-cloud-networking/README.md

 ## Important Notice

-This repository assumes KVM, QEMU, and Libvirt are already installed and configured
+This repository assumes KVM, QEMU, and Libvirt are already installed and configured.

 ---